 How behavior impacts a positive working experience

+The Problem: For the last 40 years we’ve been encouraging women to choose technology careers.
+But today’s statistics on women in tech are not encouraging.
+The quit rate for women is 41% compared to 17% for men.
 Even with extensive efforts to recruit women into technology, the number of women has fallen from 31% in 1990 to 25% in 2014.
 Anita Borg reports that women described cultural values specific to high tech companies that worked against women.
-Level Playing Field Institute finds that IT workplace experiences vary significantly by race and gender; women and people of color have significantly more negative workplace experiences.
-At WITops our research finds that women “thinking of leaving their jobs” score lower on factors that matter for women to thrive.
+Fifty percent of women in STEM report gender-related discrimination.
+Research confirms that in a male-dominated workplace women experience more harassment and hostility.
+Overall women and people of color report a significantly more negative workplace experience.
+These interpersonal dynamics create more stress and work against feelings of belonging and value.
+So, it is not surprising that our research finds that women “thinking of leaving their job” score lower on key factors necessary for women to thrive.

 Valuing vs. Jerk Behaviors: This project seeks to better understand workplace interactions in order to identify specific behaviors which create or undermine the experience of connection and value in the workplace.
 Years of bias awareness workshops have not eradicated the problem.
 Women often state, and our research confirms, that women don’t feel valued or heard.
 They say that men, managers, or teammates are “bro’s” or “jerks”.
 But what does this mean?
 We need a new approach.
 We focused on understanding which behaviors are experienced as valuing and which result in naming the other as a “jerk”.
 Then we created interventions to help teams and organizations change their own behavior.